-Oftentimes we’re challenged with less-than-ideal landscapes.
-Have you tried gardening on a hillside?
-Here’s what we did to stop erosion on a hillside and create an easily-navigable permaculture garden.
+Are you challenged with sloping land?
+Here’s a solution to stop erosion on a hillside and create an easily-navigable terrace garden.

 Posts may contain affiliate links, which allow me to earn a commission at no extra cost to you.
 This helps keep costs down so that I can continue providing high quality content to you for free.
 I appreciate your purchase through the links! (full disclosure)

-We wanted to find a terracing solution that not only helped stabilize the hillside, but also helped increase fertility (to make up for all that had washed away).
+We searched for a garden terrace solution that not only helped stabilize the hillside, but also helped increase fertility (to make up for all that had washed away).
 Oh, and the solution should be cheap and low tech, because after all, we’re just a volunteer group operating on a small budget.

 Check Logs: A Garden Terrace for a Slope

-Logs and brush are laid across the hillside like a beaver dam and held in place with wooden stakes.
-New soil is added above the dam and planted with perennial trees, shrubs and herbs whose roots will soak up and slow the rain as it rushes down the hill.
+In this method, logs and brush are laid across the hillside like a beaver dam and held in place with wooden stakes.
+Organic matter is added above the dam.
+Perennials are planted above and/or below the dam, whose roots will soak up and slow the rain and nutrients as they rush down the hill.

-#1: Drive in stakes along an elevation contour line.
+#1: Drive stakes along an elevation contour line.

-Imagine you have a flat dinner plate with the amount of one tablespoon of water placed in the center.
-As long as all edges of the plate are relatively level (all on the same elevation contour), the water stays on the plate.
-But if one edge dips too low (changes elevation), the water runs off.
+Contour lines are those that you see on an elevation map.
+Imagine a flat dinner plate with a tablespoon of water on it.
+When the edges of the plate are level (all on the same elevation contour), the water stays on the plate.
+However, if one edge dips to the side (changes elevation), the water runs off.

 Drive stakes in along the contour line every 2-6 feet.
 The steeper the slope, the closer together the stakes should be.

 #2: Lay cardboard as a weed barrier behind the stakes.
-(We covered enough space to make a garden terrace 3 feet wide).
+(We covered enough space to make a garden terrace three feet wide).